radondb/radon/docs/radon_sql_support.md

  * Support cross-partition count, sum, avg, max, min and other aggregate functions, *avg field must be in select_expr*, Aggregate  functions only support for numeric values
  * Support cross-partition order by, group by, limit and other operations, *field must be in select_expr*
- * Supports complex queries such as joins, automatic routing to AP-Nodes to execute and return
+ * Support complex queries such as joins, automatic routing to AP-Nodes to execute and return
+ * Support retrieving rows computed without reference to any table or specify `DUAL` as a dummy table name in situations where no tables are referenced.
+ * Support alias_name for column like `SELECT columna [[AS] alias] FROM mytable;`.
+ * Support alias_name for table like `SELECT columna FROM tbl_name [[AS] alias];`.

 `Example: `
 ```